SoftwareAG/c8y-docs/content/reference/rest-implementation-bundle/rest-usage.md

 -   PUT updates an existing resource with the contents of the request.
 -   DELETE removes a resource.
 The response will be "204 No Content".

 If a PUT request only contains parts of a resource, so called "fragments", only those parts are updated.
 To remove a fragment, use a PUT request with a null value for the fragment.
-PUT cannot update sub-resources that are identified by a separate URI.
+PUT cannot update subresources that are identified by a separate URI.

 ### URI space and URI templates